swcarpentry/good-enough-practices-in-scientific-computing/index.md

 files makes it easy to re-run *parts* of a data analysis pipeline, which in turn makes it less onerous to revisit and improve specific data processing tasks.
 Breaking a lengthy workflow into pieces makes it easier to understand, share, describe, and modify.
+This is particularly true when working with large data sets, where storage and transfer of the entire data set is not trivial or inexpensive.

 ## Software